 We’re again combining candies here, because there just isn’t that much difference between the original Hershey Bar and the Cookies ‘n’ Cream version.
 Or maybe there is for your palate.
 In any case, Hershey bars barely missed the worst list, yet got a few mentions on the best, including two mentions in the 24/7 Wall Street list.
 Which, since it was based on sales, is pretty good reason to include Hershey Bar on the best list, in our eyes.

 If you’re not eating the entire fun size bag in one mouthful, you’re doing it wrong.
 None of us here ever minded getting Skittles in our Halloween bags.
-They’re tasty enough.
-But they’re nothing special, and if you eat too many your mouth starts to feel all lumpy.
+It’s tasty enough, that rainbow.
+But they’re nothing special, in my opinion and if you eat too many your mouth starts to feel all lumpy.
 Still, Skittles is having a moment and surging way up from #9 two years ago.

-This was the blowout of the century.
+This is the perennial blowout of the century.
 Of the seven lists we ranked, Reese’s Peanut Butter Cups ranked #1 on six of them, and ranked #3 on the other.
 And that list had six candies that didn’t appear on any of the other six lists, so yeah, this was just a candy massacre.
 Do we have to extol the virtues of the Peanut Butter Cup?
 My siblings and I used to separate them out and hide them, lest they get stolen.
 Many a tear was shed when someone picked a poor hiding spot.
 Long live Reese’s Cups.